 Alex has a background in public sector housing, community development, performance management with experience of both statutory services and the voluntary sector during his career, having managed a range of community development, housing, corporate performance, and HR issues.
 Alex has also worked on many governance issues for an inner London Housing Arms Length Management Company.

 In North Hertfordshire, Alex was for several years the Treasurer of the North Herts Samaritans and is currently a volunteer for the North Hertfordshire Citizens Advice where he has assisted with both face to face work at reception and with a range of fundraising activities.
-Alex was elected to the NHCVS Board of Trustees at the September 2016 AGM.
-This is the second time Alex has served as an NHCVS Trustee.
+Alex was elected to the NHCVS Board of Trustees at the September 2016 AGM, and elected as Chair in November 2018.

 Micheal has been involved with NHCVS since 2007 and is now our Treasurer.
 Michael is also involved with the Letchworth Arts Centre and North Herts and District Citizens Advice, and has an interest in local politics as a former Councillor for Letchworth East.

 Sue Ross founded a support group called Lifegeta in 2009.
 Lifegeta addresses the emotional needs of people effected by life changing acquired conditions such as stroke, head injury, MS etc. She has been involved with CVS since 2012 and her reason for becoming a trustee is that she wants to see how the CVS works from the 'inside' so she can be a more effective guidepost, as well as being part of such a valuable organisation.